 Think about if you want to be in a big or small city, in a warm climate or a cooler climate, or north, south, east or west.
 You can see where the 23 schools and colleges of optometry are located here.

 While your time in optometry school will focus on primary care, if there is a certain area of optometry you want to emphasize, talk to your admissions counselors about it to see if their school or college of optometry could help support that focus.
 Otherwise, you can start to pursue these special modalities during a residency.
-Also, some schools offer concurrent additional degree programs, like a Master’s in Science, a Master’s in Business Administration and a Master’s in Public Health.
+Also, some schools offer concurrent programs, like a Master of Science, a Master of Business Administration, and a master’s degree in public health.

 Financing optometry school

 From grants to financial aid, as you think about financing optometry school, there are options to help you.
 When the time comes to start applying for scholarships, grants and financial aid, it’s important to talk to your admissions counselor about what’s available.

 - Federal Direct Loan Unsubsidized

 - U.S. Department of Health & Human Services (DHHS) Loans for Disadvantaged Students (LDS)